kgateway-dev/kgateway/docs/content/gloo_integrations/aws/_index.md

 In general, we'd recommend using an AWS Network Load Balancer (NLB) with Gloo.
 Gloo provides more application (L7) capabilities than AWS Application Load Balancer (ALB).
 Gloo's configuration can be managed and deployed like other Kubernetes assets, which allow application teams to move faster by reducing the number of different teams and infrastructure tiers they have to coordinate with as part of a deployment.

-## How to
+## How To

-In an AWS EKS cluster, whenever any Kubernetes Service of type `LoadBalancer` is deployed, AWS will, by default, create an AWS Classic Load Balancer paired with that Kubernetes Service.
+In an AWS EKS cluster, whenever any Kubernetes Service of type `LoadBalancer` deploys, AWS will, by default, create an AWS Classic Load Balancer paired with that Kubernetes Service.
 AWS will also automatically create Load Balancer Health Checks against the first port listed in that Service.
 You can influence some of how AWS creates a Load Balancer for Kubernetes Services by adding [AWS specific annotations](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/#aws) to your `LoadBalancer` type Service.

-Gloo's managed Envoy proxies are installed on EKS as a `LoadBalancer` type Service named `gateway-proxy`.
-Gloo's Helm chart allows the user to specify annotations to be added to Gloo's `gateway-proxy` Service, including adding AWS ELB annotations that influence the AWS ELB associated with the Gloo proxy service.
+Gloo's managed Envoy proxies install on EKS as a `LoadBalancer` type Service named `gateway-proxy`.
+Gloo's Helm chart allows the user to specify annotations added to Gloo's `gateway-proxy` Service, including adding AWS ELB annotations that influence the AWS ELB associated with the Gloo proxy service.

 The most commonly used AWS annotations used with Gloo are:

 * `service.beta.kubernetes.io/aws-load-balancer-type` - the only acceptable value is `nlb` to associate an AWS Network Load Balancer with the Service.
-If this annotation is not present, then AWS will associate a Classic ELB with this Service.
+If this annotation is not present, then AWS associates a Classic ELB with this Service.
-* `service.beta.kubernetes.io/aws-load-balancer-internal` (default: `false`) - controls whether AWS ELB will be Public/Internet facing (`true`) or VPC internal (`false`).
+* `service.beta.kubernetes.io/aws-load-balancer-internal` (default: `false`) - controls whether AWS ELB is Public/Internet facing (`true`) or VPC internal (`false`).
-* `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` - If specified, AWS ELB is configured listener uses TLS/HTTPS with the provided certificate.
+* `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` - If specified, AWS ELB's configured listener uses TLS/HTTPS with the provided certificate.
 Value is a valid certificate ARN from AWS Certificate Manager or AWS IAM, e.g. `arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012`.

 {{% notice warning %}}
 Gloo does not open any proxy ports till at least one Virtual Service is successfully deployed.
 AWS ELB Health Checks are automatically created and can report that Gloo is unhealthy until the port is open to connections, i.e., at least one Gloo Virtual Service deployed.
+If your clients see 503 errors, double check the AWS ELB Health Checks are passing as it can take a couple of minutes for them to detect changes in the Gloo proxy port status.
 {{% /notice %}}

 ### Gloo Helm install examples